-B2B product design
+B2B experience design

 Have you bought a Gucci belt from FARFETCH?
 If you have, you are one of many!
 It is one of the most popular items sold globally.